ST0MACHBOOK/ST0MACHBOOK/README.md

       depends on the alter but can also depend on topic/time of day forgetful If i ask you ever "who are you again?"
-PLEASSE DO NOT TAKE THIS TO OFFENSE !!!! i swear you matter to us :( DONT EVER BE AFRAID TO INTERACT WITH US UNLESS WE HAVE ANY DNI'S !!
-    Assume our skins are whoevers fronting unless they say "COS" "COMF" or "c'link" also ,, if we are hiding behind oomfs secifically hiding HIDING to where you can BARELY see us or cant at all pls dniu oomfs/close
+PLEASSE DO NOT TAKE THIS TO OFFENSE !!!! i swear you matter to us :( DONT EVER BE AFRAID TO INTERACT WITH US UNLESS WE HAVE ANY DNI'S !! if we are hiding behind oomfs secifically hiding HIDING to where you can BARELY see us or cant at all pls dniu oomfs/close